 - leverage service-side labeling: use auto-labeling policies to apply sensitivity labels to content at rest in SharePoint Online (and OneDrive for Business) based on sensitive information type(s)

-- leverage Microsoft Cloud App Security: by integrating this with Sensitivity labels you can automatically apply sensitivity labels on a specific library location (Reference: Microsoft Cloud App Security and Sensitivity Labels)
+- leverage Microsoft Cloud App Security: by integrating this with Sensitivity labels you can automatically apply sensitivity labels on a specific library location.
+Note that there are limitations to this approach.
+(Reference: Microsoft Cloud App Security and Sensitivity Labels)

-- Eventually… maybe… although not sure how this will be implemented: documents within a container will inherit the sensitivity classification of the container.
+- Eventually… maybe… although not sure how this will be implemented: documents within a container may inherit the sensitivity classification of the container.
 Microsoft is considering this option.